KamilJedrzejuk/junit-spockblocks/README.md

  ## TODO
   - how to check proper combination of labels
-  - how to check if in the THEN seciotn we have asserion, and in the AND sections which can occur after THEN section
+  - how to check if in the THEN section we have assertion, and also in the AND sections which can occur after THEN section